Juneo-io/juneogo/supernets/config.md

 ### Gossip Configs

-It's possible to define different Gossip configurations for each Subnet without changing values for Primary Network.
+It's possible to define different Gossip configurations for each Supernet without changing values for Primary Network.
 JSON keys of these parameters are different from their matching `CLI` keys.
 These parameters default to the same values used for the Primary Network.
 For more information